-(Note: I posted this on an old social networking site back in October 18, 2006.)
+(Note: I posted this on an old social networking site back in

-I like washing dishes.
-For some reason, I enjoy it.
-I like getting the plates and pots and pans and utensils all squeaky clean.
-I like the smell of the dishwashing liquid.
+getting the plates and pots and pans and utensils all squeaky clean.
+I like the

 For nearly a week, we hadn't had much water here in our apartment.
 This was pretty unusual, since water hadn't been scarce for months.
 Emily, our helper, told us that our landlady said there was some pipe construction going on somewhere.
 That being the case, a trickle would come about lunchtime, but only downstairs.
 For our bathroom upstairs, water would start pouring again mid to late evening.
 So it was a surprise when Ferdie, my husband, opened the faucet in the kitchen sink after lunch today and told me to look — water!
 Not just trickles, but strong, flowing water!
 "Praise the Lord!"
 I said.
 "I'm excited to wash the dishes," I told him.
 (Or maybe I was more excited to get the place cleaned up of the mess!
 Emily comes only twice a week, by the way.)